Altazor Award

 The Altazor Award of the National Arts or simply Altazor, was a Chilean award awarded annually.
 The winners are chosen by the own creators and performers of the arts.
 They were established in 1958, but were not awarded until 1999.
 The award consists of a cast-iron sculpture created by sculptor Sergio Castillo and a diploma.
 They were named in honor of Vicente Huidobro's work.

+History

+The Altazor Award was presented by creators and performers from across the arts, and its name paid tribute to the eponymous work Altazor by the poet Vicente Huidobro.
+The award consisted of a cast-iron sculpture created by sculptor Sergio Castillo and a diploma.
+It was awarded from 2000 until 2014.